 (By the way, some later commentator said, Nansen didn't kill the cat, he only performed a killing trick.)

 Joshu's reaction seems to disapprove of the killing.
 But he react's on Nansen's story with what was at hand, his shoes.

-It's a strange Koan nobody will ever understand.
+It's a strange Koan.
+Who will ever understand?

 The original Chinese Goang

 Venerable Nanquan: Because the Eastern and Western halls were arguing over a kitten.